Sustainable Aviation Fuels (SAFs)

 • Articles & Reports on SAFs

-11/5/25 Legislators’ Briefing on new SAF report by IPS with MA-specific findings
+Massachusetts Legislators’ Briefing on new SAF report by the Institute for Policy Studies

 Fifty legislators and staffers attended a briefing on an important new report published by the Institute for Policy Studies (IPS): “Barriers to Implementing Sustainable Aviation Fuel (SAF) in Massachusetts” at which climate champion Senator Mike Barrett made salient remarks, setting the political context in which the issue of so-called Sustainable Aviation Fuels in Massachusetts is playing out.
 For Senator Barrett’s remarks and the presentation by co-authors Chuck Collins and Neil Rasmussen, see this YouTube video.